-The District will consider purchasing from responsible providers by buying products from providers who are environmentally and socially responsible.
-The District will purchase, where financially viable, recycled products.
-The District will also encourage suppliers, both private and public, to make recyclable products and unbleached paper products available for purchase.
+The District will consider modifying its current purchasing practices by purchasing from more providers who are environmentally and socially responsible.
+Currently, the District purchases recycled products, where financially feasible and plans to encourage suppliers, both private and public, to make more recyclable products and unbleached paper products available for purchase.